 (B) Inorganic chemical compounds, such as soda ash (sodium carbonate), salt cake (sodium sulfate), and potash (potassium carbonate);

-(C) Metal oxides and other metal-based compounds, such as lead oxide, chromium oxide, and sodium antimonate; and
+(C) Oxides and other compounds of glass-making HAPs, such as lead oxide, chromium oxide, and sodium antimonate; and

-(D) Metal ores, such as chromite and pyrolusite.
+(D) Ores of glass-making HAPs, such as chromite and pyrolusite.

-(b) Metals that are naturally-occurring trace constituents or contaminants of other substances are not considered to be raw materials.
+(b) Glass-making HAPs that are naturally-occurring trace constituents or contaminants of other substances are not considered to be raw materials.

-(c) Raw material includes glass materials that contain metal HAPs in amounts that materially affect the color of the finished product and that are used as coloring agents.
+(c) Raw material includes materials that contain glass-making HAPs in amounts that materially affect the color or other properties of the finished product such as color or bubbles.
+Such materials are typically in powder form, but may also be in a glassified or vitrified form.
+For example, one pound of cadmium sulfide may be used in a glass formulation for the purpose of achieving a particular color throughout the final glass product.
+The pound of cadmium sulfide may be added in powder form, or in a glassified or vitrified form; both of these are raw materials.

 (d) Cullet and material that is recovered from a glass-making furnace control device for recycling into the glass formulation are not considered to be raw materials.

+(12) “Tier 1 CAGM” means a CAGM that produces colored art glass, in glass-making furnaces that are only electrically heated, at the rate of 5 tons or more but less than 100 tons in any 12-consecutive month period.

-(11) “Tier 1 CAGM” means a CAGM that produces 10 tons per year or more of colored art glass, but not more than 100 tons per year, and produces colored art glass in glass-making furnaces that are only electrically heated.
+(12) “Tier 1 CAGM” means a CAGM that produces colored art glass, in glass-making furnaces that are only electrically heated, at the rate of 825 pounds or more in any calendar month but less than 16,650 pounds in any calendar month.

+(13) “Tier 2 CAGM” means:

+(a) A CAGM that produces colored art glass, in fuel-heated or a combination of fuel- and electrically-heated glass-making furnaces, at the rate of 5 tons or more in any 12-consecutive month period; or

+(b) Produces colored art glass, in any type of glass-making furnaces, at the rate of 100 tons or more in any 12-consecutive month period.

-(12) “Tier 2 CAGM” means:
+(13) “Tier 2 CAGM” means:

-(a) A CAGM that produces 10 tons per year or more of colored art glass in fuel-heated or combination fuel- and electrically-heated glass-making furnaces; or
+(a) A CAGM that produces colored art glass, in fuel-heated or a combination of fuel- and electrically-heated glass-making furnaces, at the rate of 825 pounds or more in any calendar month; or

-(b) Produces 100 tons per year or more of colored art glass in any type of glass-making furnace.
+(b) Produces colored art glass, in any type of glass-making furnaces, at the rate of 16,650 pounds or more in any calendar month.

+(14) “Total chromium” means chromium in all oxidation states.

-(13) “Uncontrolled” means the glass-making furnace emissions are not treated by an emission control device approved by DEQ.
+(15) “Uncontrolled” means the glass-making furnace emissions are not treated by an emission control device approved by DEQ.